eric1234/iconpark/README.md

 limited way.
 Unless you want to be involved in developing it, wait until this message is removed as everything is subject to change and things may break.

-## Why Iconpark?
+## Why IconPark?

-I wanted to put a brief message about why you should consider using Iconpark.
+I wanted to put a brief message about why you should consider using IconPark.
 There are a lot of good icon sets out there.
 Why this one?

 The biggest advantages are: